Coppock Curve Analysis and Coppock Curve Signals

 The principle of adaptation-levels applies to how price reacts at certain levels, stocks & currency prices will react in the same way or setup as those observed historically.

-FX Analysis and How to Generate Signals
+Forex Analysis and How to Generate Trading Signals

 In Forex trading, The Moving Average is the simplest form of an adaptation levels, the price will oscillate around the Moving Average.
 This forms the basis of this technical indicator, which is a longer-term oscillator technical indicator based on this adaptation levels(moving average), but in a different way.